pierre-rouleau/pel/README.rst

 - Don't want to spend your time writing Emacs Lisp code? 😳
 - Need to quickly access help now and later on specific topic? 🤔
 - Want to learn Emacs and try several built-in and external packages? 😇
+- Want a fast startup even with a large number of external packages installed? 😃

 PEL might be for you!
 Then go ahead, `install it`_ [1]_ or `update it`_ [2]_ !

+- PEL operates in 2 different setup:

-- PEL provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
-PEL enhances Emacs customization system:
-  PEL provides keys to quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.
+  - The normal Emacs setup, using Emacs' standard package.el package manager with PEL's extensions that provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
+PEL enhances Emacs customization system: PEL provides keys to quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

+  - The faster Emacs startup setup.
+Use it when you want a fast Emacs startup.
+It that mode you cannot install new packages but you have access to all packages you have already installed and Emacs starts faster than before.
+    - Use the **pel-setup-fast** command to bundle all external packages that use only one directory together inside a single directory to reduce Emacs ``load-path`` and setup your Elpa directory for a fast startup.
+    - Use the **pel-setup-normal** to restore the normal Emacs setup and allow you to use Emacs package management and PEL's features of automatic package installation via customization.

 - PEL controls the download, installation, configuration and activation of **over 200** *top-level* [3]_ external packages through the use of